Oldunixhacker/bugkiller/README.md

 ## Install

-Bugkiller supports the LAMP stack with PHP.
+Bugkiller is AMPware, meaning it supports the LAMP stack with PHP.
 Check the [Bugkiller Wiki](https://github.com/TylerMS887/bugkiller/wiki) for installation steps.